All adjuster elements

 1. Target element

-You can allow the subject to adjust one or more numeric input properties of an element when it is running.
+You can allow the subject to adjust one or more numeric properties of an element when it is running.
 You can only allow the subject to adjust properties that are adjustable.
 Which properties are adjustable depends on the element type—see the top of the property list in its documentation.
-If you need to make other properties adjustable, you can edit the element type code—see Element Type Programming Manual.
+If you need to make other properties adjustable, you can edit the element type code—see Element type programming manual.

-Initial value for an adjusted property is just the value you set for the property when you build the experiment (or its default value if you don't set one).
+Initial value for an adjusted property is just the value you set for the property when you make the experiment (or its default value if you don't set one).

 2. Adjuster element